 I did take time to check out every bird that was shot and was pleased to find that not a single exhibit of hard mouth or damage was to be found!
 That was very encouraging indeed!

-Beaters and their dogs play an indispensable role
+Beaters and their dogs play an indispensable role on any shoot

 It never ceases to amaze me on shoots the wide and varying type and appearance of the spaniels on display.
 From small, short-legged dogs such as old Toby, to the larger heavily boned animal with an old fashioned wavy coat; to the modern day smooth coated flying machines.
 Not one looks similar in appearance apart from two floppy ears and a leg on every corner, yet all are spaniels, and all are carrying out their duties as best as they can.